 I also have a special place in my heart for Bruno Mars.
 Bruno was really the first music my son responded to.
 During and after his birth, I comforted myself with Brazilian jazz, music that always relaxes me.
 Then when the baby began crawling, Bruno was breaking out big and on the radio all the time.
 That delighted both of us.
 Bruno is a throwback to the days when the greatest artists could do it all: write, sing, dance, produce.

-Janet Jackson has left an undeniable legacy on not just R&B, but pop also, and it's time she gets recognised for her accomplishments.
+Janet Jackson has left an undeniable legacy on not just R&B, but pop also, and it's time she gets recognized for her accomplishments.
 Read the full interview at Billboard.

 Kristin Corry is a staff writer for Noisey.
 Follow her on Twitter.